data-steve/rowcol/zzz_fix_backlogs/README.md

 - Should be tackled when you have bandwidth
 - Can be converted to executable tasks once solved

+#### **How to Drive Solution Tasks to Executable**

+**Step 1: Analysis Phase**
+- Read the task completely to understand what needs to be figured out
+- Use the "Code Pointers" to explore the relevant files
+- Run the "Required Analysis" steps to understand the current state
+- Document findings and identify specific issues

+**Step 2: Solution Design**
+- Based on analysis, design a solution approach
+- Create specific implementation patterns (like executable tasks)
+- Define exact files to change and what changes to make
+- Create verification steps with specific commands

+**Step 3: Convert to Executable**
+- Move the solved task from `1_NEEDS_SOLVING_TASKS.md` to `0_EXECUTABLE_TASKS.md`
+- Update the task with specific implementation patterns
+- Add code examples and verification commands
+- Remove "figure out" language, add specific steps

+**Step 4: Update Dependencies**
+- Check if any blocked tasks are now unblocked
+- Move unblocked tasks to executable or needs solving as appropriate
+- Update task dependencies and references

 ### **Progress Tracking**
 - **Work in sequence**: Execute tasks in order by their `00?` number
 - **Update status**: Change `[ ]` to `[✅]` when complete